zenml-io/zenml/examples/mlflow_tracking/README.md

-# Integrating MLflow Tracking into your ZenML Pipeline
+# 🛤️ Track experiments with MLflow Tracking

 [MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html) is a popular tool that tracks and visualizes experiment runs with their many parameters, metrics and output files.

-## Overview
+## 🗺 Overview

-This example builds on the [quickstart](../../quickstart) but showcases how easily mlflow tracking can be integrated into a ZenML pipeline.
+This example showcases how easily mlflow tracking can be integrated into a ZenML pipeline with just a few simple lines of code.

 We'll be using the [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset and